12 December 2024

 What is a CLO?

 A CLO is a portfolio of predominantly leveraged loans that is securitized and managed as a fund.
-Each CLO is structured as a series of “tranches,” or groups of interest-paying bonds, along with a small portion of equity.
+Each CLO is structured as a series of “tranches,” or groups of interest-paying bonds, along with a small portion of equity, which receives excess payments.

 CLOs have changed a lot over the years, getting better with age.
 The current vintage, CLO 3.0, began in 2014 and aimed to reduce risk by eliminating high yield bonds and adhering to the Volcker Rule and other new regulations.
-In 2020, the Volcker Rule was further amended, and high yield bonds are now allowed back into CLOs, though they tend to make up only a small portion of CLO assets.
+In 2020, the Volcker Rule was further amended, and high yield bonds were allowed back into CLOs.
+However, they tend to make up only a small portion of CLO assets – typically 5%-10% – and those transactions benefit from higher levels of subordination to compensate for the lower recovery rates historically observed when a high yield bond defaults.

-The vast majority of CLOs are called arbitrage CLOs because they aim to capture the excess spread between the inflows from payments of interest and principal on the leveraged loans and the outflows of management fees and other costs.
-The portfolio consists predominantly of leveraged bank loans (assets) and the classes of CLO debt (liabilities), with the equity investors receiving any excess cash flows after the debt investors are paid in full.
-The market for arbitrage CLOs is valued at $959 billion globally, with about 83% issued in the US and 17% in Europe.1
+The vast majority of CLOs are called arbitrage CLOs because they aim to capture the excess spread between the inflows from payments of interest and principal on the leveraged loans and the outflows of management fees and interest paid on the tranches, among other costs.
+The portfolio consists predominantly of leveraged bank loans (assets) and the classes of CLO debt (liabilities), with the equity investors receiving any excess cash flows after the debt investors are paid.
+The market for arbitrage CLOs is valued at $1.29 trillion globally, with about 81% issued in the US and 19% in Europe.1

 What are leveraged loans, and what part do they play in CLOs?